fcooper8472/SamplingResourceMonitor/README.md

-# SamplingResourceMonitor
+# Sampling Resource Monitor

-A wrapper around psutil to sample system resources at a given frequency
+A wrapper around psutil to sample system resources at a given frequency.